Distributional value gradients for stochastic environments: Results

 \subsection{Toy Reinforcement Learning}

 We introduce a simple continuous‐state, continuous‐action 2D point‐mass task within a square bounding box (Figure~\ref{fig:toy_rl_env}).
 At each time step, the agent controls the 2D acceleration of the mass.
-At the start of each episode, we randomly draw one of \(M\) possible bonus locations arranged uniformly around the center.
+At the start of each episode, we randomly draw one of \(N\) possible bonus locations arranged uniformly around the center.
 Reaching this location ends the episode with a terminal reward.
 The agent does not know which location is correct.
 Instead, each time it visits a location, a binary memory flag is set.
 This partial observability makes the task sparse and forces exploration.
-By varying \(M\), we tune the number of modes in the return distribution: small \(M\) yields near‐deterministic returns, large \(M\) yields multimodal, high‐variance returns.
+By varying \(N\), we tune the number of modes in the return distribution: small \(N\) yields near‐deterministic returns, large \(N\) yields multimodal, high‐variance returns.
 This toy task offers a clean, adjustable benchmark for gradient‐aware distributional critics under controlled multimodal uncertainty.

-As shown in Figure \ref{fig:toy_rl_bench}, Distributional Sobolev (MSMMD Sobolev in pink and MMD Sobolev, orange) consistently outperforms all baselines as we increase the number of bonus locations.
+As shown in Figure~\ref{fig:toy_rl_bench}, Distributional Sobolev (MSMMD Sobolev in pink and MMD Sobolev, orange) consistently outperforms all baselines as we increase the number of bonus locations.
 This indicates that our method effectively leverages gradient information and remains robust to the growing multimodality of the return distribution.
 By contrast, deterministic Sobolev (Huber Sobolev, red) offers no clear advantage over gradient‐agnostic critics.
 Interestingly, the provably contractive MSMMD has a mild advantage over plain MMD.
-For brevity, we defer the full experimental details and baseline descriptions to the next section; exact empirical settings can be found in Appendix \ref{appendix:toy_rl_env}.
+For brevity, we defer the full experimental details and baseline descriptions to the next subsection, while exact empirical settings are in Appendix~\ref{appendix:toy_rl_env}.